renatocaliari/contornos/docs/en/outlines.md

   * keep the outline space and answer for its reason for existing.

 #### Participation
-  * every guardian of a outline is also a participant in the outer outline as [agent](#agent).
+  * every guardian of an outline is also a participant in the outer outline as [agent](#agent).

 #### Responsibilities
   * _all general responsibilities of outline participants_.
   * _all own outline responsibilities_ that are not delegated to internal outlines.
   * bring information from the external outline to all participants of your outline.
   * act on [boosters](outlines#boosters) without progress in its outline.
-  * to propose a outline strategy, requiring an integrative decision.
+  * to propose an outline strategy, requiring an integrative decision.
-  * to propose a outline process, needing an integrative decision.
+  * to propose an outline process, needing an integrative decision.
   * propose people to support the outline.
   * take action on direct internal outlines without participants: invite people to them or remove the outline, with integrative decision.
   * share indicators with the outer outline, at the frequency suggested by the outer outline.